With College On Hold & Jobs Scarce, Gen Z Consulting Is Booming

 But Blakley warns against thinking the job is all glamour and boardrooms: “They definitely think you literally show up and just answer simple questions about your generation.”
 He says good Gen Z consulting is all about fighting stereotypes, starting with the stereotypes people have about youth in general.
 “Then they actually talk to me and realize there is so much more and realize that I’m actually smart.”

-With TikTok under a magnifying glass and so many young leaders at the forefront of the fights against police brutality and climate change, plus with much-publicized virtual classes and canceled graduations, 2020 might just be Gen Z’s most visible year.
+With TikTok under a magnifying glass and so many young leaders at the forefront of the fights against police brutality and climate change, in add to that the much-publicized virtual classes and canceled graduations, 2020 might just be Gen Z’s most visible year.
 But it’s also Gen Z’s most financially trying year.
 In that light, Gen Z consulting offers itself as a weird, unlikely helping hand that trades on the capital of youth.
 But most importantly, Gen Z consulting puts young people in the same room with leaders and executives — people who have the power to make big, necessary changes.
 It will give today’s youth a chance to see if the elders responsible for so many of today’s messes are willing to listen.